svlada/springboot-security-jwt/etc/blog.md

 #### JwtHeaderTokenExtractor

 JwtHeaderTokenExtractor is very simple class used to extract Authorization token from header.
+You can extend ```TokenExtractor``` interface and provide your custom implementation that will for example extract token from URL.

 ```language-java
 @Component